-One of the main signs of a prescription drug addiction is that the user develops an increased tolerance for the drug.
+One of the main signs of prescription drug addiction is that the user develops an increased tolerance for the drug.
 When a person increases their tolerance for a prescription drug, more and more of the drug is required to get the desired effects.

 Physical dependence is another primary symptom of prescription drug addiction.
-Physical dependence is when a person needs a certain amount of the prescription drug in their system in order to function normally.
+Physical dependence is when a person needs a certain amount of prescription drug in their system in order to function normally.
 The body adapts to the drug and needs it to perform.
 Withdrawal symptoms often occur when an addict quits using the prescription drug.

 Here are some other common symptoms of prescription drug abuse or addiction:

 - Suicidal tendencies

 - Unpleasant or painful symptoms when the substance is withdrawn

 Just like illegal drugs, prescription drugs also have numerous side effects and toxicity from these drugs is common.
 Like all individuals who abuse illicit drugs, individuals who abuse prescription drugs also deny that they have a problem.
 The majority of these individuals have medical conditions which are obvious but the prescription drug problem is hidden.
 The majority of these individuals may have social, emotional problems, stress, depression, anxiety, financial woes or familial problems.